-Based on the tunneling technique, VPCs isolate virtual networks.
-Each VPC has a unique tunnel ID, and each tunnel ID corresponds to only one VPC.
-A tunnel encapsulation carrying a unique tunnel ID is added to each data packet transmitted over the physical network between ECS instances in a VPC.
+VPC provides an isolated virtual network to manage cloud resources in a secure environment based on tunneling technology.
+Each VPC is identified by a unique tunnel ID.
+Data packets are encapsulated with a unique tunnel ID and transmitted over the physical network between Elastic Compute Service (ECS) instances in a VPC.
 In different VPCs, ECS instances with different tunnel IDs are located on two different routing planes.
 Therefore, these ECS instances cannot communicate with each other.

-Based on the tunneling and Software Defined Network (SDN) techniques, Alibaba Cloud has developed VPCs that are integrated with gateways and VSwitches.
+Based on the tunneling and Software Defined Network (SDN) technologies, Alibaba Cloud has developed VPCs that are integrated with gateways and VSwitches.

-As shown in the following figure, a VPC consists of a gateway, a controller, and one or more VSwitches.
-The VSwitches and gateway form a key data path.
+The following figure shows that a VPC consists of a gateway, a controller, and one or more VSwitches.
+The VSwitches and gateways form a key data path.
 By using a protocol developed by Alibaba Cloud, the controller distributes the forwarding table to the gateway and VSwitches to provide a key configuration path.
 In the overall architecture, the configuration path and data path are separated from each other.
-The VSwitches are distributed nodes, the gateway and controller are deployed in clusters, and all links are equipped with disaster recovery.
-These features improve the availability of the VPC.
+VSwitches are distributed nodes.
+The gateway and controller are deployed in clusters.
+Multiple data centers are built for backup and disaster recovery.
+Redundant links are provided for disaster recovery.
+This deployment mode improves the overall availability of the VPC.